-IMN Dismisses FG’s Explanations for Non-release of El-Zakzaky - THISDAYLIVE
+IMN Dismisses FG’s Explanations for Non-release of EL-Zakzaky - THISDAYLIVE

 “Was that not also why General Buhari wanted to smuggle Nigeria into a Saudi-led military alliance at the time in the name of fighting terrorism?

-“Was that not the reason the then Nigerian Defence Minister, Mansur Dan Ali, accorded honour by the Saudi authorities on behalf of the federal government for the role the Nigerian military, an agent of the federal government, played?”
+“Was not the then Nigerian Defence Minister, Mansur Dan Ali accorded honour by the Saudi authorities on behalf of the federal government for the role the Nigerian military, an agent of the federal government, played?”

 “For the past four years, the Department of State Security (DSS) took custody of the Sheikh and his wife from the Army.